 The music department at Morningside College offers numerous ensemble opportunities for singers and instrumentalists.
 All Morningside College students are welcome to participate in music ensembles regardless of major.

-Vocal Music Ensembles
+Choral Music Ensembles

 - The Siouxland Youth Symphony consists of college string, wind, brass and percussion players, as well as top high school instrumentalists in the area.
 Students also may be offered paid positions in the Sioux City Symphony Orchestra, providing valuable professional work experience and additional income.